VijayIyer/HMM-Viterbi-Implementations/README.md

   - Emission probabilities(probability of pixel values being what they are given some pixel in the column is the ridgeline location) - product of **gradient strengh at pixel location * (1 - gradient strength at other locations)**.
 This is to ensure, that high gradient strengths are given higher probabilities.

  - For the simple bayes net I am just taking the pixel location with the maximum gradient value.
 However, the better choice would be some function which penalizes variance of gradient strengh above the pxiel location - this however didnt work in practice, and the pixel being picked is still the one with highest gradient strength irrespective of above values
  - **Results and Challenges** - The emission probabilites were hard to decide, and none of the functions I decided were able to pick the right location when some other location had higher gradient strength.
-Even with known co-ordinates, The ridgeline is not getting updated at most times.
+Even with known co-ordinates, The ridgeline is not getting updated at most times, only few pixels around the point are being shaded with the values.
 I wanted to use Log of the probabilities instead of product, but 0 values were coming.

 ## Problem 3 - Image to Text -